Correctional Officer Entry-level Employment

 - Report Writing

-A grade of 70% for EACH section is necessary for the applicant to pass and continue with the testing process.
+*A grade of 70% overall is necessary for the applicant to pass and continue with the testing process.

 You must pass all four of these sections to pass the C.A.T. and continue the process.
 You must attend your scheduled appointment.
 This test cannot be rescheduled, no exceptions.

-*The applicant will be required to pay the $45.00 fee, when they register online for the test.
+The applicant will be required to pay the $50.00 fee when they register online for the test.

 *The Corrections Agility Test is comprised of:

-- Maximum Bench Press - 50% of body weight for Females, 70% of body weight for Males
+- Maximum Bench Press - 50% of body weight for male and female

-Applicant will be given an information sheet to make an appointment for their personality evaluation.
-The results of this test is a recommended or not recommended.
+Applicant will be given information to make an appointment for their personality evaluation.
+The result of this test is a recommended or not recommended.
 Applicant must be recommended to continue in the process.